Linux Mint is a community-driven Linux distribution based on Ubuntu. Cinnamon is the principal desktop environment of the Linux Mint.

-The purpose of Linux Mint is to provide a desktop operating system that home users and companies can use at no cost and which is as efficient, easy to use, and elegant as possible.
-The Linux Mint goal is to develop own idea of the ideal desktop.
+The purpose of Linux Mint is to provide a desktop operating system that home users and companies can use at no cost and is as efficient, easy to use, and elegant as possible.
+In other words, the Linux Mint aims to develop its idea of the ideal desktop.

-Linux Mint comes bundled with a variety of free and open-source applications and can provide full out-of-the-box multimedia support for those who choose (by ticking one box as part of the installation process of the OS) to include some proprietary software, such as multimedia codecs.
+The distro comes bundled with various free and open-source applications.
+In addition, it can provide full out-of-the-box multimedia support for those who choose (by ticking one box as part of the installation process of the OS) to include some proprietary software, such as multimedia codecs.

 Linux Mint offers the user a choice of five versions of the desktop environments: